REMOVAL OF LUMPS & BUMPS: LIPOMA

 What to expect post-procedure

 Afterwards, you can expect some pain and minimum bleeding near the surgical site.
 You can expect recovery within two weeks, depending on the location of the lipoma.
 This is merely a basic guide; Dr Maraj will be able to provide you with any further information should you need clarity.

 Risks & complications

 While this is a common and generally safe surgical procedure, complications may still occur.
 Guidelines and protocols will be followed to prevent complications.
-Dr Maraj will take care and monitor you closely for any complications such as bleeding or infection.
+Dr Maraj will take care of and monitor you closely for any complications such as bleeding or infection.
 Other complications include nerve or vessel damage.
-In some cases, you may be kept in hospital for observation and treatment.
+In some cases, you may be kept in a hospital for observation and treatment.